top of page

 Video Link: Sustainability Action Dialogue: Action Research with Refugees

 The outcome of this dialogue was to stress community inclusion in all aspects of research: allowing space for making decisions and taking initiative in what might best impact their lives.
-Ultimately, we returned to notions of participation and inclusive when connecting with refugee voices.
+Ultimately, we returned to notions of participation and inclusion when connecting with refugee voices.

-Muhammad Noor of Rohingya Project
+Collaboration Workshop with Muhammad Noor of Rohingya Project

 On 13th February 2020, I independently hosted a workshop to support a former participant from my PhD fieldwork.
 Muhammad Noor is the leader of the Rohingya Project, which uses concepts of digital identity to create an online financial empowerment platform for stateless Rohingya.
+The workshop, which took place at Tilburg University and online, aimed to create a space for collaboration and focus discussions on practical outcomes and building partnerships between the Rohingya Project and academic institutions and researchers, NGOs and legal clinics.
+The sessions were divided into the projects conducted by the Rohingya Project:

 Session 1: Rohingya Memory & Archiving